(214) 390-7947 (Overseas Callers)

 How do I contact the IFRE’s local coordinator during my volunteer work in Kenya?

 You can contact the IFRE’s local coordinator by dialing their phone number on your personal mobile phone or sending them an email.
-Contact information will be provided prior to your departure.
+Contact information will be provided before your departure.

 How can I communicate with my family from Kenya?